Plastic pipes for oil and gas production:

 Permanently tight welded connections

-100% safety thanks to leakage monitoring
+100% safety through leak monitoring

 Temperature-resistant pipe systems